What is Wolff-Parkinson-White syndrome?

-How is WPW diagnosed?
+How is it diagnosed?

-Doctors can often diagnose Wolff-Parkinson-White syndrome by using an electrocardiogram (EKG or ECG).
+Doctors can often diagnose Wolff-Parkinson-White (WPW) syndrome by using an electrocardiogram (EKG or ECG).
 On EKG in WPW, the electrical preexcitation of the ventricles can be seen as an abnormality on the EKG known as a delta wave.

-How is it treated?
+How is Wolff-Parkinson-White Syndrome treated?

 During an episode of Wolff-Parkinson-White syndrome (WPW), your doctor may suggest that you try vagal maneuvers.
 These are things that might help slow your heart rate.
 Your doctor will teach you how to do vagal maneuvers safely.
 Examples include bearing down or putting an ice-cold, wet towel on your face.